- Biological Inventions

-Novartis in its arguments had compared beta crystalline form of imatinib mesylate with imatinib in free base form to prove enhanced efficacy (Novartis showed 30% enhanced bioavailability in beta crystalline form over imatinib in free base plus other physico-chemical properties as discussed hereinafter).
+Novartis in its arguments had compared the beta crystalline form of imatinib mesylate with imatinib in free base form to prove enhanced efficacy (Novartis showed 30% enhanced bioavailability in beta crystalline form over imatinib in free base plus other physicochemical properties as discussed hereinafter).

-Evidence that proved that imatinib mesylate is disclosed in Zimmermann patent :
+Evidence that proved that imatinib mesylate is disclosed in the Zimmermann patent :

-NDA (New Drug Application) for Glivec or Gleevec was filed in 2001, where the active ingredient of the drug was stated as Imatinib mesylate.
-Active ingredient, composition and method of use were also declared by Novartis to be covered by the Zimmermann patent.
+NDA (New Drug Application) for Glivec or Gleevec was filed in 2001, where the active ingredient of the drug was started as Imatinib mesylate.
+The active ingredient, composition and method of use were also declared by Novartis to be covered by the Zimmermann patent.

 The judges concluded based on the above evidence that imatinib mesylate is disclosed in Zimmermann patent and thus is a known substance with which beta crystalline form must be compared to show enhanced efficacy over the known substance.

 Supreme Court held that “efficacy” in case of chemical substances, especially medicine, is “therapeutic efficacy”